mehinp/nfl-stock-exchange/README.md

 ## ⚡ Overview
 Every NFL game becomes a living financial ecosystem:
 - 📈 Team values shift instantly with drives, scores, and turnovers
-- 🤖 ML models forecast win probabilities and detect comebacks, allowing users to bet acccordingly
+- 🤖 ML models forecast win probabilities and detect comebacks, allowing users to place flash bets accordingly
-- 🔗 Integrated **Kalshi API** provides real market data for volatility reference and price anchoring
+- 🔗 Integrated **Kalshi API** provides real market data for team "value" and playoff probability

-This created an **organic prediction market** — a self-regulating system where price movements stem from both user behavior and AI sentiment, mirroring the dynamics of real exchanges.
+Using the data from Kalshi, we designed a custom mean reversion algorithm to map consumer demand and determine an organic market equilibrium that continously updates every five seconds, reflecting current forces in the "NFL market"

 ---